heroku/spritestream/README.md

 ### `cssPath`

-The path, relative to the ultimate pipe destination, to attach to the css Vinyl file objects.
+The path, relative to the ultimate pipe destination, to attach to the CSS Vinyl file objects.

+### `template`

+Provide a template to use other than the default one.
+This will be compiled with EJS.
+See the existing template in `templates/sprites.css.ejs` for an example.
+Can be a string or a Buffer.

 ### Example